hvaz/maze-challenge/README.md

 - '?' characters represent unexplored locations of the maze
 - ' ' characters (blank spaces) represent explored locations of the maze that are free
 - 'X' characters represent explored locations of the maze that are blocked by an obstacle
+- '.' characters represent locations the are part of the exit path

 ## The Implementations